 The City regularly compares water rates to more than 60 local governments in the region.
 The rate increase puts residents in the median range for comparable local governments.

 Utility bills are always due on the 28th day of the even months.
-Utility bills can be paid in cash, check or via credit/debit cards at the City Administrative Offices, Monday through Friday 8:30am-4:30pm.
-We also offer online web payments and ACH payments deducted directly from your checking account.
+Any unpaid balances after the 28th will be assessed a 5% penalty.
+Payment can be made in cash, check, money order or via credit/debit cards at the City Administrative Offices during normal business hours, Monday through Friday 8:30am-4:30pm.
+We also offer online credit card payments and ACH payments which are deducted directly from your checking or savings account.
 If you have any questions regarding your utility bill or water usage, contact the office at (513) 248.5080 or email@example.com.

 Utility and Permitting Specialist